Skip to main content

 ❌ Don’t sign a 12-month lease in week 1

-You don’t know if you’ll like this job, this neighborhood, or Mexico yet.
+You don’t know yet whether you’ll like this job, this neighborhood, or Mexico.
 Month-to-month flexibility is worth more than a 10% rent discount.
+Start furnished and flexible; commit later.

 ❌ Don’t underestimate the need for exercise and routine

 Mexico City is chaotic.
-Gym, yoga, or running keeps you sane.
+A gym, yoga studio, or running route keeps you sane.
 Find one by week 2, not week 6.

-❌ Don’t rely on public transit for early-morning shifts
+❌ Don’t rely on rush-hour Metro for early or critical commutes

 ❌ Don’t lose your passport

-Keep your actual passport in a hotel safe or apartment safe, not in your backpack.
-Carry a notarized copy or color photocopy for daily use.
+Keep the actual passport in your apartment, not in your daily backpack.
+Carry a copy for routine ID checks.

 Where to live: neighborhoods compared